Publication 939 (12/2018), General Rule for Pensions and Annuities

 • IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you.

-• Debit or credit card: Choose an approved payment processor to pay online, by phone, and by mobile device.
+• Debit or Credit Card: Choose an approved payment processor to pay online or by phone.

-• Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax preparation software or through a tax professional.
+• Electronic Funds Withdrawal: Schedule a payment when filing your federal taxes using tax return preparation software or through a tax professional.

 • Electronic Federal Tax Payment System: Best option for businesses.
 Enrollment is required.